 Enough credit hours to bring the total number of hours to 124 are required.
-Six (6) of the elective hours must be upper level.
+Minimum 32 upper level credits of the elective hours must be upper level.

-ALL students are required to complete the following general graduation requirements during their Junior or Senior terms:
+ALL students are required to complete a collegiate assessment of proficiency during their Junior or Senior terms.